All rights belong to their respective authors. If you wish to use this material, please contact us.

 A. I was going to school in North Carolina at the North Carolina School of the Arts, and my vocal coach told me about the auditions for Superstar.
 He knew the casting director, who was a guy called Michael Shurtleff (deceased), and they set up an appointment for me to audition.
 So I hitchhiked from Winston-Salem, where I was living, to New York, did the audition, and then went back to North Carolina.
 About two weeks later, I got the callback, hitchhiked back to New York to do the callback, and didn’t hear anything for two weeks.
 I went back to North Carolina after that.
 Robert Stigwood originally wanted to use Tom O’Horgan (Hair) as the director of Superstar, but Tom initially turned it down because he was doing a show at the time called Lenny about the life of Lenny Bruce.
 So instead they hired this famous opera director, a guy by the name of Frank Corsaro, which just happened to be the guy I had auditioned for.
 However, Frank was in an automobile accident and he was out of it for six months.
 Stigwood went back to O’Horgan, who finally agreed, but everyone who had had a callback had to come back again to re-audition.
-This time I think I was actually able to get a ride with some friends up to New York, and I stayed there about a month.
+This time I think I was able to get a ride with some friends up to New York, and I stayed there for about a month.
 Overall I had three callbacks with O’Horgan.

 Q. Did you ever play Judas on Broadway?

 A. Yeah, I played Judas about 50 times.
-Ben Vereen was out of it the third performance.
-We opened October 12th, and it was either the 13th or the 14th, I don’t remember if we had one day off, but it was the first matinee performance and Ben didn’t want to do it.
-He’s a fine dancer and a decent singer, but he’d never sung rock, and you know that Judas has that killer range and it’s always going real high and Ben couldn’t do it.
-After a while his voice really started to bother him.
-In the middle of November, he started to have real serious vocal problems and missed a lot of shows.
+Ben Vereen was out of it in the third performance.
+We opened on October 12th, and it was either the 13th or the 14th, I don’t remember if we had one day off, but it was the first matinee performance and Ben didn’t want to do it.
+He’s a fine dancer and a decent singer, but he’d never sung rock, and you know that Judas has that killer range and it’s always going really high and Ben couldn’t do it.
+After a while, his voice really started to bother him.
+In the middle of November, he started to have really serious vocal problems and missed a lot of shows.
 By December he was out.
 He had to have surgery on his throat and I played Judas for the whole month of December, through Christmas, New Year’s, and all that.
 I even had my mom come up and see me in my first Broadway show.
-After that, they brought in Benny back, who said that he refused to do eight shows a week.
+After that, they brought Benny back, who said that he refused to do eight shows a week.
 That’s when they brought in Carl (Anderson).
 Carl and Ben did split weeks and did four performances apiece per week.

 I still had the Judas understudy, but they also gave me the Annas understudy and Pilate understudy because I could hit all those notes and my acting skills were good enough.
 One week I did all three roles of Judas, Annas, and Pilate.
 People would be out all the time, we had 50 cast members which was huge for Broadway.
 Superstar was the first Broadway show that ever had a $1,000,000 budget, which in those days was unheard of.
 But nowadays every show has that kind of budget.